 160H Business Foundations (3).
 F. The honors section will cover all topics as above and will include additional experiential learning opportunities and team assignemtns involving functional and cross-functional areas of an organization.
 Enrollment in the honors section of Bus 160 is limited to 20 students.

 203 Introduction to Managerial Accounting (3).
 F, S. After a brief introduction to the principles of financial accounting and the purpose of financial statements, the course provides an introduction to managerial accounting concepts, budgeting, incremental cost and profit analysis, breakeven analysis, responsibility reporting, and the use of financial analysis for managerial decision-making.
+Prerequisite: Business 160.
 Not open to first-year students.
 May not be taken concurrently with Business 204.

 204 Financial Accounting (3).
-S. A continuation of the study of accounting.
-After considering the importance of generally accepted accounting principles and the study of the accounting cycle, the course emphasizes asset valuation, classification, and measurement of liabilities, and income determination.
+F, S. After considering the importance of generally accepted accounting principles and the study of the accounting cycle, the course emphasizes asset valuation, classification, and measurement of liabilities, and income determination.
 Prerequisites: Business 160, Information Systems 171 (may be taken concurrently).
 May not be taken concurrently with Business 203.

 205 Financial Reporting and Analysis (3).
 S. This course takes a stakeholder-oriented approach to the study of financial reporting and analysis.
 Students will evaluate the role of the statement of operations, the statement of financial position, the statement of cash flows, footnote disclosures, management discussion and analysis, SEC filings, and the annual report in the financial reporting process.
 Topics include a comparison of US GAAP and International Financial Reporting Standards (IFRS), the effects of alternative accounting methods on financial analysis, and the analysis of past firm performance and forecasts of future performance.
 Students will analyze financial statements and related data to derive estimates and develop inferences useful in business decisions and evaluate organizational efficiency, financial condition, profitability, liquidity, and solvency by means of ratio analysis, common-size analysis, trend analysis and industry comparisons.
 Prerequisite: Business 204.